-Grammy® Award Nominated solo and collaborative pianist Christopher Koelzer hails from the San Francisco Bay Area, and performs and coaches regularly in the New York City and Washington, D.C. metropolitan areas.
+Solo and collaborative pianist Christopher Koelzer hails from the San Francisco Bay Area, and performs and coaches regularly in the New York City and Washington, D.C. metropolitan areas.
 Christopher began collaborating in opera, musical theater, and chamber music at age 13, working with Mission City Opera in Santa Clara, CA, and Lyric Theater of San Jose, CA. Christopher received his Bachelor’s Degree in Piano Performance, studying with Dr. Irene Peery-Fox at Brigham Young University, where he coached and performed in the Opera department during his entire degree.
-He holds a Master’s Degree in Collaborative Piano from University of Maryland, College Park, and is currently a Doctoral Candidate at University of Maryland, studying with Professor Rita Sloan.
+He holds a Doctor of Musical Arts Degree in Collaborative Piano from University of Maryland, College Park, and where he studied with Professor Rita Sloan.